 yellow shifted - ill.
-Jean de Nivelles (Belgium) Golden Jacgemart automate from Nivelles meterstamp (Germany - 1941) KomusinaT&N type A; red meters were considered as advertisement; black meterstamps with a stamp looked more personalized.
-This experiment didn't last long (period 1935-1944) Gears in logo Company Otto F. Champion
+Jean de Nivelles (Belgium) Golden Jacqemart automate from Nivelles meterstamp (Germany - 1941) KomusinaT&N type A; red meters were considered as advertisement; black meterstamps with a stamp looked more personalized.
+This experiment didn't last long (period 1935-1944) Gears in logo Company Otto F. Champion A Jacquemart automaton extends those rules into movement, striking the bell on command.

-Musical Box Vaucanson (1709-1782) French inventor built the first all-metal automata which was very important to the Industrial Revolution and known as the mother of automating tools.
+Ballon Monté (France - 14.01.1871) to Brighton (Great Britain) named 'Le Vaucanson' Vaucanson (1709-1782) French inventor built the first all-metal automata which was very important to the industrial revolution and known as the mother of automating tools.
 His proposals for the automation of the weaving process was later perfected by Jacquard.